 Commonly asked questions and FAQs

 Due its sheer size, it’s impossible to see everything India has to offer in a single trip.
-I recommend a minimum of 2 weeks in India, to get a taste and to truly enjoy the country, ensuring you visit a mix of popular tourist spots and lesser-known destinations such as the coastal regions of Kerala, tea valleys of Ooty, spiritual retreats like Rishikesh, cultural experiences in the Punjab, and natural wonders of Meghalaya.
+You could travel for 6 months here, and still not see all of the country.
+I recommend a minimum of 2 weeks in India, to get a taste and to truly enjoy the place, ensuring you visit a mix of popular tourist spots and lesser-known destinations such as the coastal regions of Kerala, tea valleys of Ooty, spiritual retreats like Rishikesh, cultural experiences in the Punjab, and natural wonders of Meghalaya.